vbagaria93/Neural-Collab-Filtering/README.md

 # Neural Collaborative Filtering

-This is our implementation for the paper:

 Xiangnan He, Lizi Liao, Hanwang Zhang, Liqiang Nie, Xia Hu and Tat-Seng Chua (2017).
 [Neural Collaborative Filtering.](http://dl.acm.org/citation.cfm?id=3052569) In Proceedings of WWW '17, Perth, Australia, April 03-07, 2017.

 Three collaborative filtering models: Generalized Matrix Factorization (GMF), Multi-Layer Perceptron (MLP), and Neural Matrix Factorization (NeuMF).
 To target the models for implicit feedback and ranking task, we optimize them using log loss with negative sampling.
+The metrics used by us to evaluate the performance of the models were HR (Hit Ratio) and NDCG (Normalized Discounted Cumulative Gain).
+Provisions have been made for enhancing the performance of the models by using semantic knowledge bases like Genre-stores.

 ## Environment Settings
 We use Keras with Theano as the backend.
-- Keras version:  '1.0.7'
+- Keras version > 2.0.0
 - Theano version: '0.8.0'
+- Numpy version: <= 1.23.1
 ## Example to run the codes.
 The instruction of commands has been clearly stated in the codes (see the  parse_args function).